baselime/docs/getting-started/quick-start.md

 In the UI:
 1. Navigate to `Queries` in the left navigation bar.
 Click on `New Query`.
-2. Select a timeframe.
+2. Select a time frame.
 By default it's the past hour.
 3. Select the namespaces you want to query.
 These are the Lambda functions in your account and region.
-By default, queries run accross all namespaces.
+By default, queries run across all namespaces.
 4. Select the fields you want to retrieve, or the function you want to run. `COUNT` is a good start.
 5. Add filters and group-bys to your query.
 6. Click `Run Query`